About

 UCLA

-Dr. Clark joined the UCLA faculty in 2006 as an Assistant Professor, was awarded tenure in 2012, Associate Professor and Vice Chair in 2013, Professor and Vice Chair in 2015 and Department Chair of Molecular Cell and Developmental Biology from 2017-2022.
+Dr. Clark joined the UCLA faculty in 2006 as an Assistant Professor, was awarded Associate Professor with tenure in 2012, Associate Professor and Vice Chair in 2013, Professor and Vice Chair in 2015 and Department Chair of Molecular Cell and Developmental Biology from 2017-2022.
 She is currently the inaugural Director of the Center for Reproductive Science, Health and Education.
-Results from the Clark Lab provide the basis for translational projects related to identifying new genes involved in human fertility, developing the technology of in vitro gametogenesis (IVG) for research purposes and creating new stem cell-based models for contraceptive discovery.
-Dr Clark has authored more than 100 articles in her career, and her work has earned more than 17,000 citations.
+Results from the Clark Lab provide the basis for translational projects related to identifying new genes involved in human fertility, creating new stem cell-based models for basic science discovery, and engineering models of the ovary from stem cells to understanding ovarian development, disease and dysfunction which affect millions of women and girls around the world.

 Amander Clark